CaiJingLong/flutter_ijkplayer/README-EN.md

 The pod library is hosted in the GitHub repository at https://github.com/CaiJingLong/flutter_ijkplayer_pod Instead of tar.gz or zip, we use tar.xz to compress.
 This compression format has high compression rate, but slow compression and decompression speed.
 Considering the way of high compression rate, we should use high compression rate.
-If a friend is willing to provide CDN acceleration, you can contact me IOS code comes from iOS code in https://github.com/jadennn/flutter_ijk On this basis, rotation notification is added.
+If a friend is willing to provide CDN acceleration, you can contact me The ios part of the code is based on the https://github.com/jadennn/flutter_ijk.
+Add some change rotation notification is added.

+Now, the code in the [repository](https://gitee.com/kikt/ijkplayer_thrid_party)

 ### Android